September 07, 2022

 If you're looking for data that can help you score leads, Coresignal has an offering of company data that includes firmographic and employee data.

 You can find data points such as company name, size, industry, employee name, title, location, and more.
 With this data, you can see when your prospect company hires a new decision-maker and find the best time to approach them with a solution to their pain points.
-Download the sample below to see a brief excerpt of our data offering.

 Once you've done that, you can assign points to each criterion.
 The value assigned to each data point you've chosen to score should vary from case to case.